 1. Give Your Staff Opportunities to Shine

 Your staff loves to teach people.
 It’s probably something they’re missing deeply right now.
-Have them lead a virtual fitness challenge, do a demo video, host a live class, contribute to your monthly newsletter, host a virtual happy hour, share a workout, or post a recipe.
+Have them lead a facebook live challenge, do a demo video, host live stream classes, contribute to your monthly newsletter, host a virtual happy hour, share a workout, or post a recipe.
 Give your team space and permission to get in front of your clients and connect.
 Not only will it be a joyful experience for them (and your clients), but it’ll also help your clients stay connected to your brand.
 There should be some kind of contact between your brand and your clients at least once a day during this time and with the power of social media, that should be easy with some content planning with some staff instagram takeovers in the mix.
 To see this in action, check out Deuce Gym on Instagram (@deuce_gym) based out of Venice, CA. They give their coaches, via Instagram Stories, opportunities to get in front of the clients.
 Perhaps throwing in some healthy competition is what your team needs.
-Create a fitness challenge, hosted by your staff, and advertise it on social media.
+Create a Facebook fitness challenge, hosted by your staff members, and advertise it.
 This is a way to plan out longer, more consistent content, give your team a ‘to-do’ item during lockdown and engage with your audience.

 2. Send Treats